lweitkamp/Reproducibility_GAE/blogpost.md

 ## Actor Critic Methods and Advantage Estimation

 In reinforcement learning we typically want to maximize the total expected reward, which can be done using various methods.
 We can for example choose to learn the value function(s) for each state and infer the policy from this, or learn the policy directly through parameterization of the policy.
-Actor-critic methods combine the two approaches: the actor is a parameterized policy whose output matches the number of actions ($a_t \in \mathcal{A}$), the critic learns the value for each state through bootstrapping[^4]:
+Actor-critic methods combine the two approaches: the actor is a parameterized policy whose output matches the number of actions ($a_t \in \mathcal{A}$), the critic learns the value for each state through bootstrapping[^4].
+We can write the loss function to this objective as $J(\boldsymbol{\theta})$, where we use gradient descent to maximize this objective:
 $$
 \begin{align*}
 \nabla_{\boldsymbol{\theta}} J(\boldsymbol{\theta})&= \mathbb{E}\left[ \sum_{t=0}^\infty \nabla_\theta \log \pi_\theta (a_t|s_t) \boldsymbol{\Psi}_t\right] \\